 Creating your first workflow

 Workflows are defined by one Transposit Dev Platform application and implement a functionality end-to-end (E.g. merge a change on Jenkins).
-You may also need to set up authorization and some configuration in order for a workflow to run.
+You may also need to set up authorization and some configuration in order for the application to run.

-An action is a way to trigger a workflow with authentication and configurations (called environment variables in the Transposit Dev Platform).
-When a user adds an action, they are configuring a workflow to be ready to be used.
-A runbook step can contain various actions.
+A workflow application can be triggered with authentication and configurations (called environment variables in the Transposit Dev Platform) by workflows created in Mission Control.
+When a user creates a workflow, they are configuring the application to be ready to be used.
+A runbook step can contain various workflows.

 Creating your first workflow